uzerpllp/uzerp-website/content/blog/libreoffice_pivot/index.md

 LibreOffice will attempt to infer the column type (date, number, string etc) from the data although the import process does allow for forcing column types if this auto detection fails.
 There are also options to select alternative delimiters, the character set etc. For our purpose we can just use the defaults.

 ### Creating the Pivot Table
-Once the data is imported click on a cell somewhere within your data, then go to Data–>Pivot Table–>Pivot Table, leave the source as 'Current selection' and click OK.
+Once the data is imported click on a cell somewhere within your data, then go to Data–>Pivot Table–>Pivot Table, leave the source as 'Current selection', and click OK.
 You should get a window that looks like this:

 {{< figure src="pivot_table_layout.png" width="450" alt="Pivot Table Layout" caption="Pivot Table Layout in LibreOffice">}}

 The box on the right right side of this window lists all of the columns from the csv that we imported earlier.
 If you are following along with the provided files (see blow) and for some reason you do not get all of the columns, highlight the whole range in the data set before you create the Pivot Table.

 #### Table Fields
-To use the columns from the dat set in the Pivot Table you just drag-and-drop each field to the appropriate area in the Layout dialog as follows:
+To use the columns from the data set in the Pivot Table you just drag-and-drop each field to the appropriate area in the Layout dialog as follows:

 * Page Fields – You can limit the data to one or several values in one of your columns.
 For example, we will allow selection by sl_analysis so this field will be dragged to the Page Fields section;
 * Data Fields – This area must contain at least one 'measure'.
 Columns in this area are aggregated - we can select the 'base_os_value' column which represents the outstanding value of each transaction in base currency (in this case Sterling).
-The principle is that the column selected will be aggregated for some set of values to be defined in the Row and Column fields;
+The column selected will be aggregated by the values defined in the Row and Column fields;
 * Row fields – This gives us the aggregation option for rows.
 In our case we would like to know the total owed by customer so we should drag the customer column from the Available Fields list here;
 * Column Fields – Whatever you put here will be a column in the resulting Pivot Table.
 We are going to select the pay_year and pay_week columns from the Avaiable Fields which will 'spread' the customer totals by year/week.